 The Ruth A. Myers Library/Ojibwe Archives, located on the north end of the college, is central to the academic mission of the college.
-The library serves a dual capacity as both a tribal college and a community college library, providing library users a full range of services and access to materials supporting the Fond du Lac Tribal and Community College academic curricula and emphasizing Native American history, culture, and sovereignty, especially of the Anishinaabeg.
+Named after the "grandmother of American Indian Education in Minnesota.", the library serves a dual capacity as both a tribal college and a community college library.
+The library provides users with a full range of services and access to materials supporting the Fond du Lac Tribal and Community College academic curricula and emphasizing American Indian history, culture, and sovereignty, especially of the Anishinaabeg.

-The library's in-house materials include monographic, audio- visual, newspaper and journal, and microform collections.
-Government document materials include Minnesota State documents on microfiche and federal documents as appropriate to the missions of the library and college.
-Native American materials are a major focus of all collection areas.
-Special collections include the Anishinaabe and Minnesota regional collections and a juvenile/young adult collection of American Indian materials.

-The library's physical collection is accessed via an on-line catalog system linked with academic libraries in Minnesota and other states.
-The library also provides electronic access to subject databases and indexes, some of which are full-text, and to the Internet.
+The library's in-house materials include books, audio-visual items, newspapers and academic journals.
+American Indian authors and publications are a major focus of all collection areas.
+Special collections include the Anishinaabe, Minnesota and Indigenous Representation collections.
+The library's physical collection is accessed via the on-line catalog system linked with academic libraries in Minnesota and other states.
+The library provides electronic access to academic databases including scholarly journal and news articles, electronic eBooks and audiobooks and streaming videos.
 In addition, the library provides interlibrary loan services to assist users in obtaining materials from other libraries.